CorporateClash/public/tos.md

 While we make tools available to aid in the protection of your account, you are resposible for using a strong password, keeping your e-mail account secure, and ensuring unauthorized parties do not access your account.

+We provide no recovery solutions or remediation if you lose control of your e-mail account and an unauthorized party uses access to your e-mail to change the account e-mail, get your account to be banned, or change the account password.

 ### Your use of our Services

 ##### Don't misuse our services.